lmariglianodelft/Appendix-B---Wastewater-Network-Expansion-Optimisation-in-the-Larnaka-District-Cyprus-/README.md

 - preparation of the non-budgeted workflow;
 - definition of the WWTP2 root node;
 - construction of the sewer-to-road helper network;
-- generation of the Rooted Dijkstra reference scenario;
+- generation of the Rooted Dijkstra reference configuration;
-- generation of the Prim--Steiner reference scenario;
+- generation of the Prim--Steiner reference configuration;
 - verification that the generated layouts are acyclic (rooted trees);
 - estimation of new-pipe length and pipe-only cost;
-- generation of scenario outputs for the non-budgeted networks.
+- generation of configuration outputs for the non-budgeted networks.

 The corresponding HTML export is: